vuegems/vue-my-toasts/README.md

     mounted() {
         // From helpers
-        this.$toasts.success('This is my favorite toasts plugin.')
+        this.$toasts.success('This is my favorite toasts plugin.', {
+            // Any other parameter...
+        })

         // From base function
         this.$toasts.push({
             type: "warning",
-            message: "This is definitely my favorite toasts plugin.", })
+            message: "This is definitely my favorite toasts plugin.",
+            // Any other parameter...
+        })
     }
 }